Persistent sheaf Laplacians: Experiments

 Next we study the molecule cucurbit[8]uril \cite{samplchallenges}, which is shown in Figure \ref{cucurbit}.
-The partial charges of cucurbit[8]uril is obtained by antechamber with charge method AM1-BCC and maximum path length 10.
+We associate each atom with the corresponding partial charge (obtained using \cite{ravcek2020atomic}).
 The results for cucurbit[8]uril are shown in Figures \ref{cb8_p=0} and \ref{cb8_p=0.2}.
 Due to complexity of the molecule, it is very difficult to explain the spectral details of the system.
 However, this information can be very useful for machine learning analysis.

 Finally, to demonstrate our method for practical problems, we study a small protein called bacteriocin AS-48 (PDB ID: 1E68) \cite{1e68}.
 We select the model 1 of AS-48 and compute the pqr file by PDB2PQR with the Amber force field \cite{Jurrus2018}.
-The charges are multiplied by the scaling factor

-Results are shown in Figures \ref{1e68_p=0}, \ref{1e68_p=0.2}, and \ref{1e68_p=0.4}.
-In general, the spectral interpretability is low, as one may expect.
-One needs to resort to machine learning algorithms to decipher hidden information.
+For the sake of faster computation, we only use the coordinates of carbon atoms as the point cloud.
+Results are shown in Figures \ref{1e68_p=0} and \ref{1e68_p=0.4}.